Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - a clause on dispute resolution methods; and

-What provisions are made for deal protection?
 To date, deal protection is not heavily practiced in Greece.
-Break-up fees have been agreed in a small number of cases and in principle are enforceable.
+Break-up fees have been agreed in a small number of cases and are enforceable in principle.
 However, as there is no published case law, their enforceability has not yet been tested.
 Of course, limitations based on general principles of law (ie, the abusive exercise of rights) will apply.
 Notably, if a target’s board of directors agrees to such provisions, this may limit the shareholders’ ability to reject a merger proposal or bid.

-Further, in order to mitigate the risk of not receiving the necessary approvals for the transaction (eg, approval from the Hellenic Competition Commission or the Hellenic Capital Market Commission), the parties often set conditions precedent for closing the granting of the relevant approvals.
+Further, in order to mitigate the risk of not receiving the necessary approvals for the transaction (eg, approval from the Hellenic Competition Commission or the Hellenic Capital Market Commission), the parties often set the granting of the relevant approvals as conditions precedent for closing.

-Are digital signatures binding and enforceable?
-Pursuant to Presidential Decree 150/2001 (transposing EU Directive 1993/93/EC), an advanced electronic signature – namely, an electronic signature which is uniquely linked to the signatory, capable of identifying the signatory, created using means that the signatory can maintain under its sole control and linked to the data to which it relates in such a manner that any subsequent change of the data is detectable – which is based on a qualified certificate and created by a secure signature-creation device satisfies the legal requirements of a signature in the same manner as a handwritten signature.
+Pursuant to Regulation (EU) 910/2014 of the European Parliament and of the Council, a qualified electronic signature, namely an advanced electronic signature (ie, an electronic signature which is uniquely linked to the signatory, capable of identifying the signatory, created using means that the signatory can maintain under its sole control and linked to the data signed therewith in such a manner that any subsequent change of the data is detectable) which is based on a qualified certificate and created by a qualified electronic signature creation device has the equivalent legal effect of a handwritten signature.
 However, this framework is uncommon in practice.
 Further, in cases where contractual type is not mandatory for the execution of documents, the exchange of PDF documents via email will suffice in order for them to be considered binding and enforceable.